FormingWorlds/LIFE_MagmaOceanDetection/README.md

 # LIFE_MagmaOceanDetection

 The notebook includes the code to output the Figures in Cesario et al. (2024).
+It uses the 'lifesim' python package and 'spectres' to simulate observations of hot protoplanets in nearby young stellar associations.

-Run the cells in the notebook to obtain the figures.
+Download and run the notebook in Jupyter to obtain all the figures.

+To install lifesim, follow: https://lifesim.readthedocs.io